jezzarax/drlnd_p3_marl/README.md

 Two neural network architectures are defined in the `models.py` file.
 * Actor class implement a three-layer neural network that learns to project the state on to an action.
 * Critic class implements a three-layer neural network that learns to map state and an action into a Q-value.

+For further notes regarding the actor/critic model and the neural network architecture please check the [report notebook](Report.ipynb).

 ## Results